There are three major types of wood fillers I use. Each has a unique use, from flat surfaces to vertical carvings. Some have shrinkage and some don’t.

 This was filled using toosite roll but also wood burn-in sticks

-This is what we do with this wood filler.
+This is what I do with this wood filler.

 Other Tools you may need for your wood filling: Pan Scrapers work wonders on leveling out fillers.
 Also once fillers are dry rasps with different grits work great too!
 Then of course to clean off all the bits of dust we recommend these dusting cloths.
 Also our recycle tip is keep cardboard boxes cut them up and use for mixing your car bondo.